Conflict of Interest

 The campus COI Filing Officer should distribute Statement of Economic Interests (Form 700) to employees in designated positions, as well as those identified through the interim disclosure process, as soon as possible.
 Designated employees must submit completed forms to the campus Filing Officer by April1, 2020.

 - CSU Disclosure Category Listing - This updated list contains eight (8) disclosure categories.

-- 2018-2019 Form 700 Statement of Economic Interests Reference Pamphlet – Provides information to assist employees in designated positions on how to complete their Form 700.
+- 2019-2020 Form 700 Statement of Economic Interests Reference Pamphlet – Provides information to assist employees in designated positions on how to complete

 - Conflict of Interest Handbook – This handbook prepared by the Office of General Counsel provides information on conflict statutes.

 There is no "annual" filing requirement for Principal Investigators (PIs); however, Title 2 regulations require PIs to file a form 700-U (Statement of Economic Interests for Principal Investigators) before the final acceptance of a contract, grant or gift for a research project from a non-governmental entity, and within 30 days of renewal of funding for such a contract or grant.

 Principal Investigators must complete the ethics training within six (6) months of receiving the grant.
 Subsequent training is required at least once within each two calendar year period that the grant is in place.

 All employees in designated positions, including those that fall under the interim disclosure requirement and select principal investigators and consultants, must complete the ethics training.
 The training is delivered online and is accessible wherever web access is available.
 It is delivered in an interactive format.
 Completion time is approximately 45 minutes, with testing embedded throughout content.
 A unique course link will be sent to each participant by our learning management system (LMS).